Vino Santo from Cantina Toblino – WOTY 2021

 The amount of sugar (400 g/l) and natural antibiotics in the thick juice means a challenging fermentation.
 It commences in small 200 and 400-litre French oak barrels (between 10 and 60 years of age) and takes over two years to complete.
 Fermentation ceases naturally at around 14% alcohol, leaving a sweet wine with about 160 g/l of residual sugar.

 The Vino Santo now commences its long maturation in those same barrels.
 These are always topped up to prevent unwanted oxidation and preserve the complexity of the dried and botrytised fruit.
 The DOC rules insist on a minimum of three years, but at Cantina Toblino, it lasts for more than ten.
-Then, there’s another year to settle down after bottling.
-No wonder that the 2004 vintage is the current one.
+Then, there’s another year to settle down after bottling—no wonder the 2004 vintage is the current one.
 There are only 5-7,000 bottles made by the Cantina each harvest.

 Cantina Toblino, Vino Santo 2004, Trentino DOC, Italy.
 14%